Part One (album)

 Part One is the second album by the American psychedelic rock group The West Coast Pop Art Experimental Band and was released in February 1967 on Reprise Records.
 It features compositions by Bob Johnston, Frank Zappa, Baker Knight, P.F.
-Sloan and Van Dyke Parks with input from studio drummer Hal Blaine.
+Sloan and Van Dyke Parks.
 It has a song most well known as "Morning Dew" composed by the Bonnie Dobson with arrangement by Danny Harris.
 This is the first album with input from guitarist Ron Morgan.

 The song "I Won't Hurt You" was later featured in the 2018 stop motion animated film Isle of Dogs.